 What is the last book you read that moved you?

 Crossing Oceans by Gina Holmes.
 I loved the writing and the emotional pull of the story--a sad story with a completely satisfying ending--the two boxes of Kleenex kind.

 What are you working on now?

-Thank you, Carla, for visiting with us and telling us about your novel.
-Readers, Carla has offered to give a signed copy of her book to the winner of our drawing on Thursday, May 24.
-To enter, leave a comment below in answer to Carla's question, above.
-"Please enter me" won't get you entered.
+Thanks, Carla, for visiting with us and telling us about your novel.
+Readers, Carla has offered to give a copy of her book to the winner of our drawing on Thursday, July 1.
+To enter, leave a comment for Carla, below.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.